 Examples of these diets include:

-When it comes to incorporating any kind beneficial foods into your diet, consistency is key.
-Eating a prebiotic food or probiotic food here and there while still consuming a diet high in processed foods and sugars will not have the same effects as sticking to a consistent diet high in whole-foods and within a healthy caloric range for you.
+When it comes to incorporating any kind of beneficial foods into your diet, consistency is key.
+Eating prebiotic food or probiotic food here and there while still consuming a diet high in processed foods and sugars will not have the same effects as sticking to a consistent diet high in whole foods and within a healthy caloric range for you.

 Pick a meal plan that meets your food preferences while getting the bulk of your nutrition and macros